Originally published January 27, 2020 and updated June 27, 2023. The original post was a sponsored Wayfair Homemaker collaboration.

 Now let me show you how I organized my own home office supplies closet.

 While my home office supplies closet was organized before, it was a bit messy and not as functional as I wanted.
 The closet it very narrow and awkward to access, so it was important to make the space as easy to access as possible.
+I want the best organized office supply closet possible given the limitations of the space.

 Organize Office Supplies at Home